nico-hn/DumbDownViewer/README.md

 In some cases, you can use ddv like "[tree](http://mama.indstate.edu/users/ice/tree/)" command, even though these commands are not compatible:

-Several options of "tree" are missing in ddv, but there are also some options that are available only in ddv (such as --copy-to).
+Several options of "tree" are missing in ddv, but there are some options that are available only in ddv (such as --copy-to) too.

 ## Installation